McTsts/Minecraft-String-Utilities/README.md

 - strings/case: Has to lower, to upper case and get case functions
 - *dictionary: WIP part for a tts module*

 - examples: Has some example functions (Ts)
 - application/name: Shortens names using a set of rules, for occasions where messages may require names below a certain length

 ###### Gibbs
 - base64: converts an array of base64 chars into an array of ascii chars (gibbs)
 - parser: parses an array of chars formatted as a json object into name/value pairs (gibbs)

+- application/cape: Detects which cape (if any) a player has

 ###### Suso
 - application/unix: Converts unix timestamps into dates/times (Suso)